learning-software-engineering/learning-software-engineering.github.io/Topics/Tech_Stacks/Pandas.md

 ```

 ## Reading Data
-Pandas has many functions that allow the user to import data from various different filetypes into the DataFrame structures:
+Pandas has many functions that allow the user to import data from different filetypes into the DataFrame structures:

 Reading from CSV files:
 ```python